-Based on those numbers, it may therefore be reasonable to suggest that the Portugal population in 2012 has now exceeded the 10.6 million landmark and that its 2014 population is approximately 10,619,466.
+Based on those numbers, it may therefore be reasonable to suggest that the Portugal population in 2012 had exceeded the 10.6 million landmark and that its 2014 population is approximately 10,619,466.

 Portugal is a relatively small country and its population density figures are consistent with its overall size.
 It has a surface area of 92,090 square kilometres which converts to 35,645 square miles and makes it the 11lth largest country in terms of land mass alone.

 For every square mile of Portuguese territory, there is an average of 115 people here.
 This equates to 298 for every square mile and makes Portugal rank 96th in the world as far as population density is concerned.

 Portugal’s population records are among the oldest on earth and as far back as 1422, there is documentation to suggest that there were 1,043,274 people living here.
 Surveys from this point onwards were numerous, even if they didn’t follow a strict chronological pattern.
 They make for interesting reading too with large population spikes interspersed with a fall in numbers to coincide with some of the more turbulent stages in Portuguese history.

 By the time of the Census of 1900, the population of Portugal had grown to 5,423,132 and the pattern through the remainder of the 20th century was generally one of small but consistent growth whereby the Portugal population of 2014 is starting to approach 11 million.

 Portugal has traditionally been one of the most homogenous countries in the world but steady immigration has changed that to some extent.